-All coordinators are required to develop and present a portfolio as part of their annual evaluation.
-The Coordinator Portfolio is a collection of artifacts that demonstrate performance related to leadership practices and indicators detailed in the Essential Practices Coordinators (Coordinator Framework).
+All coordinators in the U.S. Virgin Islands are required to develop and present a portfolio as part of their annual evaluation.
+The Coordinator Portfolio is a collection of artifacts that demonstrate performance related to essential leadership practices and indicators detailed in the Essential Practices of Coordinators (Coordinator Framework).
 Artifacts are intended to represent coordinator practice, as opposed to being a random document collection only focused on accomplishments.
 Evidence for all of the practices, indicators, and elements in the Coordinator Framework must be provided in the Coordinator Portfolio.
-With input from educators on St. Thomas, St. John and St. Croix, the VIDE Coordinator Portfolio process was constructed to collect a set of common and individualized artifacts to be systematically reviewed and scored.
+With input from educators on St. Thomas, St. John and St. Croix, the coordinator portfolio process was constructed to collect a set of common and individual unique artifacts to be systematically reviewed and scored.